Written Statement under CPC

 Order VIII Rule 6E

-If the plaintiff fails to defend the counter-claim filed by the defendant, the court can pass the judgement on the basis of the counter-claim filed by the defendant.
+If the plaintiff fails to defend the counter-claim filed by the defendant, the court can pass the judgment based on the counter-claim filed by the defendant.

 Order VIII Rule 6F

-After settling the set-off and counter-claim in the suit, the court may give the judgement to settle any balance due to the plaintiff or defendant.
+After settling the set-off and counter-claim in the suit, the court may give the judgment to settle any balance due to the plaintiff or defendant.

 For example, A claims 15000 from B in the plaint.
 But B had set-off recoverable of 20000.
 In that case, the court will settle the 15000 to solve the dispute and pass the order against the plaintiff to repay the 5000 to B.